reflectoring/reflectoring.github.io/_posts/2021-07-23-spring-aws-cloudwatch.md

 }

 ```
-We have set the name of the timer as `execution.time.fetchProducts` when registering in the constructor.
+We have set the name of the `Timer` as `execution.time.fetchProducts` when registering in the constructor.
 In the `fetchProducts` method body we record the execution time by calling the `record` method.

 ## Registering and Updating the Gauge
 We will next register a meter of type `Gauge` to track the price of a product.
 For our example, we are using a fictitious pricing engine to compute the price at regular intervals.
 We have used a simple Java method for the pricing engine but in real life, it could be a sophisticated rules-based component.
 The price can go up and down so `Gauge` is an appropriate meter to track this measure.